rvdlee/pelican-ghostwriter/README.md

 A theme port for Pelican based on Ghostwriter by Rory Gibson.
 This theme has been created with passion.
 I took it upon me to port this wonderfull, amazing and sexy theme to Pelican.
+You can find a screenshot at the bottom of this readme.

 ## Installation